Yousef-Hesham/Deep-Neural-Network-Image-Classification/README.md

 dAL = - (np.divide(Y, AL) - np.divide(1 - Y, 1 - AL)) # derivative of cost with respect to AL
 ```

 You can then use this post-activation gradient `dAL` to keep going backward.
-As seen in Figure 5, you can now feed in `dAL` into the LINEAR->SIGMOID backward function you implemented (which will use the cached values stored by the L_model_forward function).
+You can now feed in `dAL` into the LINEAR->SIGMOID backward function you implemented (which will use the cached values stored by the L_model_forward function).
 After that, you will have to use a `for` loop to iterate through all the other layers using the LINEAR->RELU backward function.
 You should store each dA, dW, and db in the grads dictionary.
 To do so, use this formula :

 grads["dW" + str(l)] = dW^{[l]}\tag{15}